hasura/promptql-go-sdk/README.md

 ### Generate codes

-Use the following command to update Go types of PromptQL APIs from OpenAPI document.
+Use the following command to update Go types of PromptQL APIs from the OpenAPI document.

 ```bash
 make openapi-gen